Zach O'Brien: Professional

 On July 3, 2018, O'Brien signed a contract with the Toronto Marlies of the AHL.
 He attended the Marlies training camp but was assigned to their ECHL affiliate, the Newfoundland Growlers.
 Prior to the 2018–19 season, the Growlers inaugural season, O'Brien was named an alternate captain.
 While playing for the Growlers, O'Brien scored the first hat trick in franchise history to help beat the Reading Royals 5–4 on November 16, 2018.
 He scored his second hat trick with the Growlers in a 5–1 win over the Jacksonville Icemen on January 5, 2019.
 On February 25, O'Brien was recalled to the AHL along with teammates Hudson Elynuik, Brady Ferguson, and Josh Kestner.
 O'Brien was reassigned to the ECHL along with Kestner on February 28 where he then helped lead the Growlers to the 2019 Kelly Cup playoffs.
 He was subsequently awarded the June M. Kelly Award as MVP on June 5, after winning the Cup.

 At the conclusion of his second season under contract within the Marlies organization, playing primarily with the Growlers, O'Brien opted for a second stint in the German DEL2, agreeing to a contract with EV Landshut on June 15, 2020.
 In his lone season in Germany, O'Brien was prolific in adding an offensive presence with Landshut, posting 40 goals and 83 points through just 49 regular season games of the 2020–21 season.
 He was unable to propel Landshut into the post-season, finishing in 10th.

 As a free agent, O'Brien returned to North America in the off-season, re-joining former club, the Toronto Marlies of the AHL, on a one-year contract on September 2, 2021.

+After spells with HC Slovan Bratislava and Newfoundland Growlers, O'Brien signed terms with the Cardiff Devils ahead of the 2024–25 season.